kitnil/awesome/README.md

 ## C

+- [libhv](https://github.com/ithewei/libhv) - Like libevent and libuv, libhv provides event-loop with non-blocking IO and timer, but simpler api and richer protocols.
 - [pam-gnupg](https://github.com/cruegge/pam-gnupg) - Unlock GnuPG keys on login
 - [long-shebang](https://github.com/shlevy/long-shebang) - A tool for #! scripts with more than one argument
 - [bgpdump](https://github.com/RIPE-NCC/bgpdump) - Utility and C Library for parsing MRT files